Wiki

 What Is An Active ETF?

-Active ETFs are popular as not only do you get professional active management, you get: tax efficiency, the ability to trade throughout the day, transparency, and typically lower costs than traditional mutual funds.
-It's no wonder active ETFs have become so mainstream!
+Actively managed ETFs are popular as not only do you get professional active management, you get: tax efficiency, the ability to trade throughout the day, transparency, and typically lower costs than traditional mutual funds.
+It's no wonder active ETFs have become so mainstream.

-Let's dive deeper into what active ETFs are, how they work, and which ones might be right for you.
+Let's look at what active ETFs are, how they work, and which ones might be right for you.

 Key Facts About Active ETFs

-• Active ETFs typically charge 0.69% in expense ratios versus 0.89% for active mutual funds, saving investors money.
+• Active ETFs typically charge 0.63% in expense ratios versus 1.02% for actively managed mutual funds, saving investors money on fees that compound over decades.

 • Only 4% of active ETFs distributed capital gains in 2023, compared to 34% of active mutual funds, creating significant tax advantages for investors in taxable accounts.